First-Year Interest Groups Info for Advisors

-This page will serve as a resource page for faculty, staff, and advisors assisting first-year students with registering for a FIG.
+This page will serve as a resource page for faculty, staff, and advisors assisting first-year students with registering for a FIG. Thanks for all you do!

-What is a First-year Interest Group (FIG)?
+What is a first-year interest group (FIG)?

 FIGs are groups of 24-30 students who take 2 to 5 courses together themed around a common academic interest during the fall semester.
 FIGs are supported by an academic advisor and peer mentor and engage in activities outside of class that are both social and related to the FIG theme.